 This metric is tracked whenever a visitor submits a Klaviyo signup form, or whenever a visitor clicks a "Go to URL" button on a Klaviyo form.

-This metric tracks the rate at which people engage with your form, which is the Engaged with Form metric divided by the Viewed Form metric.
+This metric tracks the rate at which people engage with your form, which is the Submitted Form metric divided by the Viewed Form metric.

 You can find these metrics under the Klaviyo category when adding a card.
 Additionally, you can navigate to your Forms Overview tab to analyze the default forms dashboard view.